osxmidi/LinVst/README.md

 The convert folder is for making the linvstconvert and linvstconverttree utilities that name convert Windows vst dll filenames (.dll) to Linux shared library filenames (.so).

+The makegtk etc files in the convert folder contain simple commands for making the convert utilities.

 A -no-pie option might be needed on some systems for the linvstconvert and linvstconverttree utilities icons to appear.

+--

 For LinVst